 2. The ‘Classes’ Section

 I like to use this section to record how hard I worked out during the class, making a note of how I feel in relation to my platelet count.
-I also record how I feel the next day and weather i have had any problems recovering from the exercise.
-It was during this process that I realised very strenuous exercise was terrible for my body not matter how ‘fit’ I thought I was getting.
+I also record how I feel the next day and the weather I have had any problems recovering from the exercise.
+It was during this process that I realised very strenuous exercise was terrible for my body no matter how ‘fit’ I thought I was getting.

 3. The Diet Section

 I don’t often use this section, but it is very handy for a few things.
-I use it when i feel there might be something wrong with my diet or I am trying to return to a cleaner diet after traveling or getting really drunk at a friends wedding.
+I use it when I feel there might be something wrong with my diet or I am trying to return to a cleaner diet after travelling or getting really drunk at a friends wedding.

 This is my favourite part.
 It has everything all together, vitamins, herbs, health care and body therapy.